gemserk/animation4j/README.md

 		.end(new Vector2f(50, 50))  // This line defines the ending value of the transition
 		.time(0.5f)					// This line defines the duration of the transition to be half a second

-### Animation and Animation package...

-TODO

 How to use it
 ------------

+There are different ways of using the framework, the next sections shows some of them.

+### Using the Synchronizer

-The first example shows how to register an object to be synchronized
+The first example shows how to register an object to be synchronized by using the Synchronizer and the TransitionBuilder.

-	Transition<
+	// this code registers a new TypeConverter for the class Vector2f, to be used by
+	// the framework internally
+	Converters.register(Vector2f.class, new Vector2fConverter());
+	Vector2f v = new Vector2f(50f, 50f);
+	Synchronizer.transition(v, Transitions.transitionBuilder()
+				.end(new Vector2f(100f, 100f))
+				.time(0.5f));
+	// now we call the synchronizer to preform the transitions and synchronize the new value with v Synchronizer.synchronize(0.25f);
+	// this should print (75,75)
+	System.out.println("(" + v.x + "," + v.y ")");

 Limitations
 ------------